Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

 If you are interested in reaping the benefits of a low carbohydrate or ketogenic diet on weight loss and health, it is best to try these less restrictive diets, as they are safer and easier to follow.

-As always, listen to your body and, if you experience negative side effects, talk to your doctor immediately and consider increasing your carbohydrate intake.
+Listen to your body, and if you experience adverse side effects, talk to your doctor immediately and consider increasing your carbohydrate intake.

 Should I follow a diet without carbohydrates or not?
-Who is good for?
+Who is suitable?

 Following a carbohydrate-free diet plan for two weeks may seem like a daunting task, and even eating only meat and fat for a day or two seems challenging.